 We are soon zooming through the countryside, and Explorason sees a couple of white clumps of snow and is really excited.

-In exactly an hour we are in the north of France in Lille.
-Time flies by, and there is even electric sockets and fold out tables so for those who have computers, they can get to work.
+In exactly an hour we are in the north of France in Lille – Time flies by.
+There are electric sockets and fold out tables so for those who have computers, they can get to work.

 Mine however died yesterday, and I’m hoping Lille will have an Apple repair shop – top priority, but tomorrow is Friday so I can’t leave it – as we will leave Monday morning.
 These are the struggles with travel that few understand.